greatcyan/portfolio/README.md

 # Data Analytics Portfolio

 ## About me
 Hello!
-I’m Cyrus Baruc, a passionate data professional with a talent for converting data into actionable insights.
-With over a decade of experience as an Electronics Technician, I bring a unique perspective to data analytics, seamlessly blending technical proficiency with an in-depth understanding of complex systems.
-As a committed polymath, I thrive on continuous learning across various domains, always seeking to expand my knowledge and expertise.
+I’m Cyrus Baruc, a continuous learner with over a decade of experience in technology with proven track record of providing high-quality solutions to business problems.
+Strong communication, problem-solving, and passionate to working with complex systems.

 ### Education
  - Bachelor of Science in Industrial Technology major in Electronics at Cebu Technological University-Main Campus

 ### Continouos Learning
- - Currently enrolled in Data Science Certification Program at UP Cebu
+ - Data Science Certification Program at UP Cebu (discontinued due to financial constraints)
  - Power BI Data Analyst @ Microsoft on Coursera
  - Business Intelligence Certificate @ Google on Coursera
  - Data Analytics Certificate @ Google on Coursera